By Mayo Clinic Staff

 Bacterial vaginosis — an overgrowth of normally occurring vaginal bacteria — is the most common vaginal infection that causes a vaginal odor.
 Trichomoniasis — a sexually transmitted infection — also can lead to vaginal odor.
 Chlamydia and gonorrhea infections usually don't cause vaginal odors.
 Neither do yeast infections.

 Generally, if you have vaginal odor without other vaginal symptoms, it's unlikely that your vaginal odor is abnormal.

-If you are concerned about an abnormal or persistent vaginal odor, see your doctor — especially if you have other symptoms such as itching, burning or discharge.
+If you're concerned about an abnormal or persistent vaginal odor, see your doctor for a vaginal exam — especially if you have other signs and symptoms such as itching, burning, irritation or discharge.

 In the meantime, to minimize vaginal odor:

 - Wash your external genital area.
 During regular baths or showers, use a very small amount of mild, unscented soap and lots of water.